 St. Lucia Day

 Dec.
 13 brings the legend of this third-century Italian saint who arrived in a famine to save the people of Sweden.
-She often is shown wearing a white dress with a red belt and a crown of candles.
-This tradition is carried by our Grade 8 students: one girl dresses as Santa Lucia, her classmates dressed in white, and together they visit each kindergarten and grade, singing softly and delivering the gift of sweet rolls in the shape of an “S.”
+She is often shown wearing a white dress with a red belt and a crown of candles.
+This tradition is carried out by our eighth-grade students: One girl dresses as Santa Lucia, her classmates dressed in white, and together they visit each kindergarten and grade, singing softly and delivering the gift of sweet rolls in the shape of an S.

-Often a group of community members will gather to celebrate this important day with singing and caroling in and around the school on the days of 20th and 21st of December.
+Often a group of community members will gather to celebrate this important day with singing and caroling in and around the school on the days of Dec.
+20 and 21.

-January 6 is the day for Three Kings Celebration for the school.
+Jan.
+6 is the day of the Three Kings Celebration for the school.
 Often a teacher or parent will bake a large sweet bread with three almonds hidden inside.
-The class will eat the bread and whoever finds the almonds wears a golden crown.
+The class eats the bread and whoever finds the almonds wears a golden crown.

 Martin Luther King’s Birthday